dap-biospec/G3F/Docs/G3F_Manual.md

 **Reference Data:**

-This section is composed of additional data needed for fitting calculations.
-This is an optional feature for fitting.
+This section is composed of additional data that may be supplied for fitting calculations.
+This can be any arbitrary data and its interpretation is entirely up to the user and the specfic needs of the model.
+It is important to note that including any reference data changes the process (if used), fitting, and post-processing template function.
+For example, in direct calculation method G3F_Direct_1D_TPL template function will be changed to G3F_Direct_Ep_1D_TPL when reference data are included.

-- Global reference data: optional numeric wave passed to process, fitting, and post-processing functions
+- Global reference data: optional numeric wave passed to process, fitting, and post-processing functions.
+Selected wave can be of any dimension, including zero.
+An example of this type of data would be tables of thermodynamic constants.

+- Column and row reference data: their row dimensions must match the row/column dimensions of the fitted data set.
+Examples of this kind of data are: reference spectra, and redox response profiles.
+A Global reference data wave (possibly of zero size) must be supplied to enable local reference data option.

 **Method:**